Women in Iran

 And I’ve seen some powerful looking women stomp the sidewalks of Tehran with stoic confidence.

 Golrokh (left) owns this stylish cafe/restaurant in the city of Shiraz.

 One overtly progressive woman told me she is working on neuroscience research, and I met another fascinating and very cool lady who started her own successful café/restaurant.

 Some women are doing, creating, and achieving many great things...

 There is no shortage of makeup in the major cities.
 Dyed blonde hair, lip implants and nose jobs are common for the wealthy; sexy heels and tight pants show a woman’s defiance to the state and reflect her individuality.

 Freedoms have been loosening in recent years in certain places.
 Some of the things women can do now were unthinkable five years ago.
 And many women are looking forward to the day when they can strip off their hijab and burn it up.

-Woman in this demographic now go out unaccompanied by a man to meet up with friends—either man or woman—to socialize at coffee shops.
+A woman in this demographic now goes out unaccompanied by a man to meet up with friends—either man or woman—to socialize at coffee shops.

 Infidelity is commonplace….